kevinw5973/github-tutorial/README.md

 ##### **SSH vs. HTTPS**:
 SSH |HTTPS
 ----|----
-Know as Secure Shell| Known has Hypertext Transfer Protocol Secure Require one time authentication unless you switch devices| Requires authentication everytime you try to `git clone`, `git pull`, `git push`.
+Known as Secure Shell| Known has Hypertext Transfer Protocol Secure Require one time authentication unless you switch devices| Requires authentication every time you try to `git clone`, `git pull`, `git push`.

-SSH would be easier to use since you don't need to type in your username and password everytime you do the commands listed above.
+SSH would be easier to use since you don't need to type in your username and password every time you do the commands listed above.

 You can switch to SSH from HTTPS or vice versa before cloning/downloading by click **Use SSH** or **Use HTTPS**
       ![Cloning/Downloading](https://help.github.com/assets/images/help/repository/https-url-clone.png)